| |

 • Eating and Drinking in Florence.
 Tuscany is a region that’s known for its fantastic cuisine, and you can sample the best of it in its capital city of Florence.
 Start your mornings with coffee from Coffee Mantra, indulge in delicious pizza from award-winning Ciro and Sons, and don’t miss the Pappardelle al Cinghiale (pasta and wild boar ragu) at Da Garibardi.
 The city also has two food markets, Centrale and Sant’Ambrogio, which are must-visits for foodies.

-More Than a Week in Tuscany?
+More Time?
 Here’s What We’d Add to Your Itinerary

 With a few extra days, we’d spend a day or two in each place.
 Both areas can easily be covered in a day for each, but two gives you the opportunity to do things at a more leisurely pace.
 You can absolutely do Chianti as a half day trip, either from Siena or Florence.